FStanczyk/FStanczyk/README.md

 My passion is Blockchain technology and introducing it to everyday life.
 I would like to participate in providing modern and easily accessible solutions with the use of Web3.

+Learning Hardhat and Chai.
-I am currently learning Solidity, Javascript / Typescript, React, Python and C++ as well as frameworks such as Brownie, Ethers or UseDapp.
+Beside that I am constantly learning Solidity, Javascript / Typescript, React, Python and C++ as well as frameworks such as Brownie, Ethers or UseDapp.

 At the moment I am working on some Solidity projects and C++ workout planner;